How much are speeding fines in the UK? (2026 bands, points and costs)

 We will connect you with the right solicitor, near you.

-Calculation of speeding fines: Understanding the 2024 speeding fine structure
+Calculation of speeding fines: understanding the 2026 fine structure

-The question, “How much will I be fined for speeding in the UK?” is common for drivers.
-In 2024, fines are calculated using a formula based on weekly income and the level of speed violation.
+The question “How much will I be fined for speeding in the UK?” is one of the most common motoring questions.
+In 2026, fines are calculated under the Sentencing Council’s Magistrates’ Court Sentencing Guidelines, using a three-band formula based on your weekly disposable income and how far over the limit you were driving.

 Fine calculation framework